 - That there is some physical presence of the deceased at the ceremony.

 Sagh’ic Tire Dhream holds all the ceremonies sacred and as anchor points in the community and sees them as commitments to the community both temporal and spiritual.
 As many of these ceremonies especially the marriage ceremonies contain vows and promises (and humans being as human), Sagh’ic Tire Dhream has a ceremonial process to release participants from their vows.
-All the ceremonies are recognised by the SCGMSS and Sagh’ic Tire Dhream to be spiritually binding, regardless of State, Provincial or Country laws.
+All the ceremonies are recognised by Sagh’ic Tire Dhream to be spiritually binding, regardless of State, Provincial or Country laws.

 To be in line with societies tendency for divorce, the society has created (though not publicised openly) a Dis-envowment Ceremony that once legal process is complete, the couple may attend to have the vows reversed.
 This requires the couple to engage together in a witnessed ceremony which will in turn bring some healing to the divorce process and release both temporal and spiritual observance of those vows.
 This ceremony takes into account any children of that marriage as being descendents of a union of love rather than promise.